 1. If you call 911 during the hurricane, there is a pretty good chance we will not help you

-Brevard County Fire Rescue will remove rescue trucks and ambulances from the barrier island at 7 pm today.
-There will no longer be rescue or ambulance service after that time.
+During the height of a serious storm, counties will remove rescue trucks and ambulances from barrier islands.
+There will be no rescue or ambulance service until things calm down.

-What this means: If you live beachside on the barrier islands, which is under a mandatory evacuation notice – nobody can help you if you accidentally set your house on fire with some candles or have a concussion navigating your house in the dark.
-This is why it is really important to get to a storm shelter.
+What this means: If you live beachside on the barrier islands — Flagler, Palm Beach and Volusia counties are under mandatory evacuation orders — nobody can help you if you stay and accidentally set your house on fire with some candles or have a concussion navigating your house in the dark.
+This is why it’s really important to get to a storm shelter.

-Triage is not just for medical incidents, if it is unsafe for the crew to go out – they won’t go out, which is exactly why equipment and personnel go to shelters on the mainland.
-Some folks think it is abhorrent for the fire department to do nothing and let their house burn to the ground, but if it’s too far gone or too risky an operation like when there’s no water coming out of the hydrant at 3AM and it’s blowing 115 – it’s going to burn.
+Triage is not just for medical incidents.
+If it is unsafe for the crew to go out, they won’t go out, which is exactly why equipment and personnel go to shelters on the mainland.
+Some folks think it’s abhorrent for the fire department to do nothing and let their house burn to the ground, but if it’s too far gone or too risky an operation — like when there’s no water coming out of the hydrant at 3AM and it’s blowing 115 mph — it’s going to burn.

-2. If you’re going to get a generator, you should probably get a means to defend it
+2. If you’re going to get a generator, you should probably get the means to defend it.

-Many years ago when I was a lot more impressionable and way less salty, I had neighbors with generators, cold beer and a less harsh life after the storm.
-My house went 7 days without power.
-After day 3, that gets old FAST.
+Many years ago, when I was a lot more impressionable and much less salty, I had neighbors with generators, cold beer, and a less harsh life after the storm.
+My house went seven days without power.
+After day three, that gets old FAST.

 So, we got a generator and made a racket with the rest of the folks in the area.
 Little did I know that overnight, thieves would leave a running lawnmower in the spot where your generator used to be and they’d scamper off with it like modern day cattle rustlers.

-This goes back to if you call 911 – and that’s supposing you have a phone (landline or mobile) that works – you might not have anyone to help you.
-In a post storm apocalyptic world – you better be ready and willing to paddle your own canoe.
+This goes back to the point about calling 911.
+And that assumes you have a phone (landline or mobile) that works.
+You might not have anyone to help you.
+In a post storm temporarily apocalyptic world, you better be ready and willing to paddle your own canoe.

 After Hurricane Andrew down in Homestead back in 1992, I have friends that lived down there and their homes were destroyed.
 Looters and anarchy reigned in some spots until the national guard showed up and scared everyone away.